ToddBooth/a7011e/hands-on-labs/Hands_on_labs_instruction.md

 # authenicate to github.com
 ssh -v github.com

+# If you still have problems, make sure that the client and server private key is the same.
+# On the client and server, output the MD5 hash and see if is the same value (just check the first and last three characters).
+The MD5 hash will be the same, if the file is the same, and different if the file is different.
+This MD5 hash is a great tool for security engineers.

+# Here is the command from a git bash or bash shell:

+md5sum ~/source/secrets/ssh/keypair_1001_rsa
 ```

-If you can't figure out the problem, you can send Teacher Todd an email with the above extra debugging information.
+If you can't figure out the problem, you can send Teacher Todd an email with the above extra debugging information and confirm that the md5 hash is the same.

 </details>